mikegrb/beddit-api/2-Authentication.md

 * The app author's Beddit username (email used to create Beddit account)
 * One or more redirect URL:s (for example, localhost for development, and one for staging and production environment).
 Note that other than local host, these need to be HTTPS.

+Please note that the redirect URL:s need to include the HTTP/HTTPS part, and also the full path.
+It is not sufficient to match the domain part of the URL.

+For development purposes HTTP is fine, but for production use we require the use of secure HTTPS URL.

 We will then contact you with the required information to use the API:

 * client_id